dygufa/verilog-compiler/README.md

 endmodule
 ```

-2. We need the input waves:
+#### 2. Now we need to figure out some inputs for the circuit above:

 Input waves:
 ![Wave in](wavein.png)

-Respective python file to represent them (let's name it wave_in.py):
+We can represent the waves above in a python file (let's name it wave_in.py):
 ```
 wave_in_base = [
 	['I1', [1, 0, 1]],